 From bustling Sofia, we journey over the deeply forested Balkan Mountains to the historic maritime highway of the Black Sea, crossing the broad waters of the Danube to Bucharest.
 Contemporary Bulgaria owes much to its Thracian, Slavic and Turkic history.
 Golden Byzantine beauty and Ottoman sophistication meld into Bulgaria's unique, richly coloured culture.
 Opulent painted hues animate intricate frescoes at the UNESCO world heritage sites of Boyana Church and remote, mountainous, glinting gold-leafed Rila Monastery.
 Arbanassi, Bachkovo monasteries, and Bansko, bring medieval pilgrimage and faith to life.
 Christian belief and strong citadels succoured medieval Bulgarian identity.
 Hilltop Veliko Turnovo, former capital of the Second Bulgarian Kingdom, combines fine churches with an unconquerable fortress; Baldwin I of Flanders was imprisoned in one its towers.
 At the well-preserved prehistoric village of Stara Zagora and Thracian Sveshtari and Kazanluk we plunge back into deep time to explore Bulgaria's roots.
 The subterranean Thracian tombs at Kazanluk were once filled with the finest gold of the ancient world, which we view in Sofia's National Museum.
-Aleksandrovo's Museum of Thracian Art displays a reconstructed tomb with colourful painted hunting scenes.
+A highlight is our visit to the Thracian Cult Tomb Complex discovered near the village of Starosel in 2000.
+This is the largest and most elaborate monumental tomb discovered in ancient Thrace.
 Sveshtari has extraordinary sculpted caryatids, exceptional in the ancient world.
-At Kazanluk, once the centre for Rose Attar, an elixir gracing the Courts of Ottoman Sultans and European aristocrats, the Orthodox choir of St Elias will enchant.
+At Kazanluk, once the centre for Rose Attar, an elixir gracing the Courts of Ottoman Sultans and European aristocrats, the

+Orthodox choir of St Elias will enchant.
 We wander the cobbled streets of Roman Plovdiv's old medieval town, with painted houses redolent with Balkan atmosphere.
 In Tryavna we explore stunning vernacular National Revival architecture decorated with traditional woodcarving.
 Ancient gold glitters again at Varna, home to master metalworkers 6000 years ago - their creations unequalled for two millennia.
 The rock-hewn Churches of Ivanovo arguably best exemplify the Bulgarian tradition of rich decoration, light and energy.
 Their expressive interiors shimmer with naturalistic landscapes of intense drama and thrilling atmosphere.
 Bulgaria offers a heady mix of folk music, roses, sultans and warlords, woodcarving and frescoes, saints, slaves and kings.